 In conclusion

-Knowledge sharing is caring, and having a knowledge management strategy in place says you care for your users, your agents, and your company.
+Knowledge sharing is caring, and having a Knowledge Management strategy in place says you care for your users, your agents, and your company.
+Building a knowledge base can seem like a big project, but it pays off as a lasting resource that grows with your organization.

 Knowledge bases improve productivity, increase efficiency, and create a more open work culture.
 Plus, they show your area (and company)'s maturity.
-And knowledge base software makes the process so much easier!
+And the right software makes the process so much easier!

 - Create your knowledge base structure in just a few clicks.